anisopu/Social-Media-Application-BRD/README.md

 # Social-Media-Application-BRD

-Use this superuser to check this programme
+Use this superusers to access this project.

 username: opu